 Many people wouldn't consider a diet free from gluten – a protein found in grains like wheat, rye and barley – dairy products and processed sugar.
-For some, however, like those suffering from autoimmune diseases, cancer and other serious chronic diseases, removing these three culprits from their diets may help lessen inflammation and promote a healthy immune system.
+For some, however, like those with autoimmune diseases, cancer and other serious chronic diseases, removing these three things from their diets may help lessen inflammation and promote a healthy immune system.

 Repair a Leaky Gut

 Leaky gut syndrome – also called increased intestinal permeability – occurs when there is a deterioration in the walls of the intestines and may be a implicated in a number of chronic diseases including autoimmune disorders.
 Pharmaceutical drugs, processed sugar and a protein found in gluten called gliadin can cause leaky gut, according to acupuncturist and integrative practitioner Chris Kresser, L.Ac.
 When the gut integrity is impaired, large molecules like food proteins are able to fit through the barrier, resulting in an immune response, causing food allergies and potentially triggering autoimmunity.
 Removing common culprits of leaky gut like sugar, dairy and gluten may help re-balance the immune system and improve overall health.

 Why You Should Avoid Gluten